SypTitan/loefsys/docs/how-to-docstrings.rst

 In principle, all code in the repository needs to be sufficiently tested and documented.
 This section covers how to write proper documentation.

-For the style of docstrings, the Google style is used.
-Therefore, refer to the `Google Style Guide <https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings>`_ when writing docstrings.
+For the style of docstrings, the Numpy style is used.
+Therefore, refer to the `Numpy Style Guide`_ when writing docstrings.

 Examples
 --------

 Module Example
 ^^^^^^^^^^^^^^
-See the `Google Style Guide`_ for reference on writing module docstrings.
+See the `Numpy Style Guide`_ for reference on writing module docstrings.

 .. code-block:: python